 The Center on Long-term Risk addresses worst-case risks from the development and deployment of advanced AI systems.
 It is currently focused on conflict scenarios as well as technical and philosophical aspects of cooperation.
 Their work includes conducting interdisciplinary research, making and recommending grants, and building a community of professionals and other researchers around these priorities.
 See current vacancies.

 DeepMind is probably the largest research group developing general machine intelligence in the Western world.
-It includes a number of staff working on safety and ethics issues specifically.
+We’re only confident about recommending DeepMind roles working specifically on safety, ethics, policy, and security issues.
 See current vacancies.

 The Future of Humanity Institute is a multidisciplinary research institute at the University of Oxford.
 Academics at FHI bring the tools of mathematics, philosophy, and social sciences to bear on big-picture questions about humanity and its prospects.